Texiwill/aac-lib/base/README.md

 Installs the base AAC setup.
 This is mostly setting timezones and ensuring wget and other useful tools are available.

 #### dnscrypt
-Installs and compiles DNScrypt.
-After install, the compilers, and other tools are removed.
-This configure dnsmasq and dnscrypt to make a DNS server.
-It is up to you to set firewall rules to route all port 53 items to this DNS Crypt server.

-In addition, it installs a script that changes the DNS crypt server used daily based on some basic rules.
-Such as Country, Style, etc.
+Installs DNScrypt 2.x and sets it up for use of 1.1.1.1 via DNS over HTTPS.

 #### powercli
 Installs Powershell, VMware PowerCLI, and VMware PowerNSX onto any RPM based Linux distribution.

 #### vcli
-Installs vSphere CLI using vsm to download the latest file.
+Installs vSphere CLI using LinuxVSM to download the latest file.

 #### ovftool
-Installs ovftool using vsm to download the latest file.
+Installs ovftool using LinuxVSM to download the latest file.

 #### vma
 Installs vsm, powercli, ovftool, and vcli to create a vSphere Management Appliance.

 #### vsm
-Install a port of VMware's Software Manager to Linux.
+Install a port of VMware's Software Manager to Linux - LinuxVSM.

 #### puppetbase
 Installs the Puppet 4.x agents for use with a Puppet Server.